bjelam87/open-multi-agent-canvas/README.md

 # Open Multi-Agent Canvas

-Open Multi-Agent Canvas is an open-source multi-agent chat interface that leverages specialized agents to assist with travel planning, research, email drafting, and more.
+Open Multi-Agent Canvas is an open-source multi-agent chat interface that leverages agents to assist with travel planning, research.
 Built with Next.js, React, and CopilotKit, this project offers an interactive, unified experience by managing multiple agents within one dynamic conversation.

 ## Key Features